 The encryption of the memories is performed by the MED with a proprietary cryptographic algorithm and with a complex and dynamic key management providing protection against cryptographic analysis attacks.
-This includes also the possibility of user chosen keys for SOLID FLASH[TM] NVM areas.
+This includes also the possibility of user chosen keys for SOLID FLASHTM NVM areas.
 The only key remaining static over the product life cycle is the specific ROM key, changing in case of a mask change only.
 The few keys which have to be stored on the chip, for example the user chosen key and the chip specific ROM key, are protected against read out.
 Note that the ROM contains the firmware only and no user data of the Composite TOE.
-The covered security functional requirements are FPT_PHP.3 "Resistance to physical attack", FDP_IFC.1 "Subset information flow control", FPT_ITT.1 "Basic internal TSF data transfer protection", FDP_ITT.1 "Basic internal transfer protection", FDP_SDC.1 "Stored data confidentiality".
+The covered security functional requirements are FPT_PHP.3 Resistance to physical attack, FDP_IFC.1 Subset information flow control, FPT_ITT.1 Basic internal TSF data transfer protection, FDP_ITT.1 Basic internal transfer protection FPT_FLS.1, Failure with preservation of secure state and FDP_SDC.1 Stored data confidentiality.